 Cloudy water in your swimming pools; what are the causes of this unsightly problem or why do I have it in my pool?
 There are many known factors or reasons for cloudiness in your swimming pool or spa.
 The fact of the matter is that there is no single cause for this swimming pool water problem.

-Maybe you just super-chlorinated your pool without checking its parameters first! this could be one more reason why you have cloudy water after shocking.
+You just super-chlorinated your pool without checking its parameters first!
+This could be one more reason you have cloudy water after shocking.
 However, when we go to a recreational water facility, we want to enjoy a clear, sparkling pool or spa not one that looks like someone threw milk in the water.

-However, a swimming pool or spa looses its beauty when the water is cloudy.
+However, a swimming pool or spa loses its beauty when the water is cloudy.

 For the most part, this problem is very uninviting to swimmers like you and I - because of the dull, hazy, and/or cloudy water pool or spa.

 The most common causes of cloudy pool water include:

 The preliminary stages of algae growth, which is caused by poor sanitation and oxidation levels, is also a swimming pool water problem, which leads to cloudy water in your facility.

 Cloudy pool water is a very wide-open ended issue that many pool/spa operators experience worldwide.
 Still, it must be addressed if we are going to avoid green, milky, and hazy looking pool water.
 The cloudiness that we experienced in our pools and spas, is the results of the presence of small or fine suspended particles that are in the water.

 I know you may be asking the question "why don't my pool filters filter out these particles?"

 Well!
 The truth of the matter is that these particles are too minuscule that they cannot be filtered.
 This means that they pass right through our pool filters and right back out to the pool or spa.
 Because these particles are too minuscule to be filtered, they are also exceedingly difficult to remove from our swimming pool water by oxidation.